Leshta Chorba

 Before you start

-Place the rinsed lentils in a small pot, cover with cold water, and bring to a rapid boil for 2 minutes.
-Drain and discard the water before using the lentils to remove bitterness and improve digestibility.
+Place the rinsed lentils in a small pot, cover with cold water, and bring to a rapid boil for exactly two minutes.
+Drain and discard the murky water, then set the lentils aside.
+This grandmother's trick removes bitterness and excess starch.

 Ingredients